Documentation

 Issuing a join token

 Join tokens are admin-only.
-You pass the network and the tags the peer is permitted to claim, and the auth service bakes them into the JWT:
+The auth service runs inside your mesh — it is not a public endpoint, and the coordinator and admins reach it over plain HTTP on the internal network.
+You pass the network and the tags the peer is permitted to claim, and the auth service bakes them into the JWT ($AUTH_URL below is the auth service's internal address):

 -H 'Authorization: Bearer $AUTH_ADMIN_TOKEN' \